bkoohi/nodejs-webapp-iks-lab/README.md

 https://cloud.ibm.com/notifications
 First time users of ibm cloud need to create a new ibm cloud id.
 Consult with your ibm contact for first time ID creation ( https://cloud.ibm.com/registration )

+4- Work with your IKS team to deploy an IKS cluster required for this lab.

 ## 3- Objectives